 - 1. If the properties of the element are not displayed, in the expression area of the Category definition, select the element. - 2.
-In the condition area below the expression area, select $\mbox{Not}.$ - 3.
+In the condition area below the expression area, select Not. - 3.
 Click Add or Update to add or update the negative element in the expression area.

-Copying an Expression from Another Category
+Copying Elements of an Expression from One Category to Another

-You can copy an expression from one Category and paste it into another Category.
-After you paste the expression, you can edit it as necessary, just as you would edit any other expression (see Modifying a Category).
+You can copy one or more elements of an expression from a Category and paste them into another Category.
+After you paste them, you can edit them as necessary, just as you would edit any other expression (see Modifying a Category).

-To copy an expression from one Category to another:
+To copy the elements of an expression from one Category to another:

-- 1. In the source Category, at the top-right of the dialog box, click Copy. - 2.
-In the target Category, at the top-right of the dialog box, click Paste.
-The condition expression from the source appears in the expression area of the target.
+- 1. In the source Category, select the elements of the expression that you want to copy.
+To select multiple elements, hold down the Shift or Ctrl keys as you select them. - 2.
+In the source Category, at the top-right of the dialog box, click Copy.

+3. In the target Category, at the top-right of the dialog box, click Paste.
+The selected elements of the source expression appear in the logical-expression area of the target.